anthodamato/minijpa/README.md

 ##### Jpql
 Obtained from official JPA documentation the Jpql grammar is here '/minijpa-core/jpql/BNF2.txt'.
-The Jpql jpaParser (not completed) is generated using [JavaCC v7.0.10](https://javacc.github.io/javacc/).
+The Jpql parser (not completed) is generated using [JavaCC v7.0.10](https://javacc.github.io/javacc/).
 The JJTree grammar file is '/minijpa-core/jpql/JpqlParser.jjt'.
 Class generation is done using jjtree and javacc commands:
 - jjtree JpqlParser.jjt